diyessi/XCas/README.md

 that implements the `XCas` interface.
 The `XCasAnnotator_ImplBase` implements the `process(JCas jCas)` method, obtains the `XCas` associated with the `XCas`, and passes both to process.
 # Resource Definition
 A resource must pair an implementations of one or more `XCas` interfaces with each `JCas`.
-The easiest way to do this is to define an annotator that creates the the `XCas` implementation and put it in the pipeline ahead of the `XCas` annotators.
+One way to do this is to use an `XCasCreateAnnotator` with an init arg of the resource, and put the annotator in the pipeline ahead of the `XCas` annotators.
+Readers can also perform the association.
 ```
 public class QuestionASResource
 implements